listx/listx_blog/post/2014-06-04-nvrm-api-mismatch.md

 .
 This is usually the case when you upgrade your `linux` package, followed by upgrading your `nvidia` package.
 The problem is that the new kernel image references your older `nvidia` package (when it executed `mkinitcpio -p linux` before `nvidia` got upgraded).
-There are two solutions:
+There are two possible solutions:

   1) Simply remake your kernel image against your newly upgraded `nvidia` package.
   Run `mkinitcpio -p linux` again, and reboot.
-  2) Downgrade to your previous set of `nvidia` drivers, located in `/var/cache/pacman/pkg/`.
+  2) In the alternative, downgrade to your previous set of `nvidia` drivers, located in `/var/cache/pacman/pkg/`.

 Hope this helps someone out there. =)